JustusWalther/VirusAddons/README.md

 # Virus Addons
-A small mod for convenience
+A small mod for Hypixel Skyblock.
+Designed to increase convenience.